Hedgehog (weapon): History

 The Hedgehog entered service in 1942.
 Carrying a 16 kg Torpex charge, each mortar projectile had a diameter of 18 cm and weighed about 29.5 kg.
 The spigots were angled so the projectiles would land in a circular pattern with a diameter of 40 m, about 180 m ahead of the ship's position.
 The projectiles would then sink at about 7 m/s.
 They would reach a submerged U-boat, for example at 200 ft in under 9 seconds.
 Sympathetic detonation of projectiles near those contacting hard surfaces was a possibility, but the number of explosions counted was usually fewer than the number of projectiles launched.

 The prototype launcher was tested aboard HMS Westcott in 1941, but there were no submarine kills until November 1942, after it had been installed aboard one hundred ships.
 Initial success rates, of about 5%, were only slightly better than depth charges.
 Swells and spray frequently covered the launcher during heavy North Atlantic weather, and subsequent attempts to launch from the soaked launcher were often hindered by firing circuit problems, launching an incomplete pattern.
 A depth charge total miss would still produce an explosion, leading crews to think that they might have damaged their target or at least demoralised its personnel; a Hedgehog miss was discouragingly quiet.
 The Royal Navy launched Hedgehog so seldom in early 1943 that a directive was issued ordering captains of ships equipped with Hedgehog to report why they had not used Hedgehog on an underwater contact.
 The results were blamed on crew inexperience and low confidence in the weapon.
 However, after an officer from the DMWD was sent to the base at Londonderry, where the escort vessels were based, with better training and shipwide talks on examples of successful Hedgehog attacks, the kill rate improved considerably.
-By the end of the war, statistics showed that on average, one in every five attacks made by Hedgehog resulted in a kill (compared with less than one in 80 with depth charges).
+By the end of the war, statistics showed that on average, one in every five attacks made by Hedgehog resulted in a kill (compared with fewer than one in eighty with depth charges).

 In response to this new deadly threat to its U-boats, the Kriegsmarine brought forward its programme of acoustic torpedoes in 1943, beginning with the Falke.
 These new "homing" acoustic torpedoes could be employed effectively without the use of a periscope, providing submarines a better chance to remain undetected and evade counterattack.

 In the Pacific Theatre, USS England sank six Japanese submarines in a two-week period with the Hedgehog in May 1944.